XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 -Implemented frontend and UI for a bullet hell multiplayer game on Android devices in Java with Android Studio.
 Each user can sign up or log in with a pair of usernames and passwords to join a game.

--Devised multi-player game’s backend using SpringBoot with Rest API  and MySQL Database to contain user’s information, connections, and logs.
+-Devised multi-player game’s backend using SpringBoot with Rest API  and MySQL Database to contain user information, connections, and logs.

--Utilized Android Canvas API to implement all of the visualizations on front-end, ObjectContainer to contain objects and characters in-game, and WebSocket and JSON to update the game in real time between server and clients/players.
+-Utilized Android Canvas API to implement all of the visualizations on the front-end, ObjectContainer to contain objects and characters in-game, and WebSocket and JSON to update the game in real time between server and clients/players.

 ---